alothomas/Retina-Blood-Vessel-Segmentation/README.md

 All scripts related to analysis of the retinas are in the Analysis folder.

 - Filtering of perfused areas can be done using `filtering_all.py`.
+- Skeleton analysis is done with ImageJ Fiji script, adapt the script to your fodler structure.
 - Align the layers using the first script `area_fraction.ipynb`.
 Only run afterwards the other scripts.